epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_DOCUMENTATION.md

 ### Purpose

-This endpoint allows users to edit their existing medication schedules.
+This endpoint allows users to edit their existing medication schedules with enhanced validation and smart schedule management.
 Users can update:
 - **Time period** (extend or reduce medication duration)
 - **Days of week** (change from daily to specific days or vice versa)
 - **Time slots** (add/remove morning, afternoon, evening doses)
 - **Meal timing** (change before/after meal preference)
 - **Dosage details** (update frequency or description)
+- **Favorite status** (mark as favorite medication)

+**Enhanced Validation Rules:**
+- **Intake Records Check:** If intake records exist, startDate cannot be changed
+- **Date Restrictions:** startDate cannot be set to a date earlier than current startDate
+- **Smart Schedule Management:** Creates new schedule when changes are detected, soft-deletes old one
+- **No Changes Detection:** Returns "no information for update" when no changes are made

 **What CANNOT be updated:**
 - Medication name (this is in the medication table)
 - Medication brand (this is in the medication table)
 - To change the medication, user should create a new schedule

+**Operation Types:**
+- **UPDATE:** Direct update of existing schedule (rare case, when no intake records and no startDate change)
+- **CREATE_NEW:** New schedule created, old one soft deleted (most common when changes detected)
+- **NO_CHANGES:** No changes detected, returns informational message

 **Typical Flow:**
 1. User retrieves schedule details via GET `/schedule/{scheduleUuid}`
 2. Form is pre-filled with current values
 3. User modifies desired fields
 4. Frontend calls this endpoint with updated values
-5. Backend updates the schedule and returns confirmation
+5. Backend validates changes and either updates existing or creates new schedule
+6. Returns confirmation with operation type

 ### Request Body